openrails/openrails/Source/Documentation/Manual/start.rst

 If you instead select a specific activity, you won't have to perform any further selections.

-Debrief Evaluation
+Activity Evaluation
 ''''''''''''''''''

-During the activity session, data about the activity is stored and may be displayed in real time, and at the end of the activity a report file is generated.
+During the activity session, data about performance is stored and may be viewed as the activity progresses.
-This provides a summary of the player's skills as a train driver.
+At the end of the activity a report file is generated which provides a summary of the player's skills as a train driver.

-Debrief evaluation is described :ref:`here <debriefeval>`.
+Activity evaluation is described :ref:`here <debriefeval>`.

 If you have selected the related Experimental Option, at runtime you can switch :ref:`Autopilot mode <driving-autopilot>` on or off, which allows you